La telenovela errante

 Artistic Director: Locarno in Los Angeles

 Jordan Cronk is a film critic and programmer based in Los Angeles.
 He founded Acropolis Cinema, an itinerant screening series dedicated to experimental, international, and undistributed films in Los Angeles, in January 2016.
 He’s a regular contributor to Cinema Scope, Film Comment, and Sight & Sound, and writes a monthly column on Los Angeles repertory cinema for the Hollywood Reporter.
-In addition to his work with Acropolis and Locarno in Los Angeles, Jordan co-programs the American Cinematheque’s Starring Europe festival, hosted annually at the Egyptian Theatre in Hollywood and the Aero Theatre in Santa Monica.
+In addition to his work with Acropolis and Locarno in Los Angeles, Jordan does freelance programming for the American Cinematheque in Hollywood.
 He served on the inaugural Signs of Life jury at the 70th Locarno Festival.

 Co-Artistic Director: Locarno in Los Angeles